ZebraHead22/medSeg/README.md

 ## License

-LibreHardwareMonitor is free and open source software licensed under MIT.
+Medical Segmentation (medSeg) is free and open source software licensed under MIT.
 You can use it in private and commercial projects.
 Keep in mind that you must include a copy of the license in your project.